 In a large pot (I use the same big pot I use for making soup) stir milk, sugar, salt and butter.
 Heat over medium high heat, stirring constantly.
 I like to wash down the edges of the pot with a silicone brush and water, just to get rid of the sugar crystals on the side.

 When it reaches a rapid boil, lower heat to medium and cook for 8 minutes (or 228 degrees on your candy thermometer).
-It should stay at at a good boil, like this video, so turn the heat back up some if you need.
+It should stay at at a good boil, so turn the heat back up some if you need.
 Keep stirring.

 At the end of the timer, remove from heat and add marshmallows and chocolates and stir.
 When they’re almost all melted, add the vanilla.